pedmiston/exercism-problems/docs/exercism-problems.md

 Are the same problems easier to solve in some programming languages than others?
-To answer this question, we analyzed the difficulty of the same programming problems solved in different languages available via Exercism.io.
+To answer this question, we analyzed the difficulty of the same programming problems solved in different languages available on the website Exercism.io.

 ## What is Exercism.io?

-[Exercism.io](https://exercism.io) is a website for users to learn new programming languages and improve their programming ability by completing practice problems referred to as “exercises”.
+[Exercism.io](https://exercism.io) is for users to learn new programming languages and improve their programming ability by completing practice problems referred to as “exercises”.
 To complete each exercise, users have to write a program that meets certain requirements as described in the problem specification and evaluated by automated tests.
-On Exercism.io, the same problems can be solved in different languages, making data about solutions to Exercism.io problems valuable for understanding the differences between languages.
+On Exercism.io, the same problems can be solved in different languages, making data about solutions to Exercism.io problems valuable for understanding the potential differences between languages.

 ## Self-assigned problem difficulty

 Most Exercism.io problems have been assigned a difficulty score ranging from 1-10.
-For example, [python’s “hello-world” problem](https://github.com/exercism/python/blob/master/config.json#L15) is assigned a difficulty of 1. *I don’t know how these difficulty scores are assigned.* I will assume they are self-assigned by the developers working on Exercism.io, used in the ordering of problems for particular learning tracks, and are at least somewhat correlated with behavioral measures of difficulty.
+For example, [python’s “hello-world” problem](https://github.com/exercism/python/blob/master/config.json#L15) is assigned a difficulty of 1.

+> I don’t know how these difficulty scores are assigned.
+I will assume
+> they are self-assigned by the developers working on Exercism.io, used
+> in the ordering of problems for particular learning tracks, and are at
+> least somewhat correlated with behavioral measures of difficulty.

 What’s interesting about these difficulty scores is that the same problems are assigned different difficulty scores in different